o3de/o3de.org/content/docs/user-guide/features/scripting/lua/environment.md

 ---
-description: ' Learn about adding ScriptContext instances and using common code in the Amazon Lumberyard Lua environment. '
+description: ' Learn about adding ScriptContext instances and using common code in the Open 3D Engine Lua environment. '
 title: The Lua Environment (Advanced)
 ---
 # The Lua Environment \(Advanced\) {#lua-scripting-ces-the-lua-environment}